OpenROV/openrov-software/README.md

 To run,

-    $ node app.js
+    $ NODE_ENV=production node app.js

 Future
 ------

-As I mentioned earlier, one of our top future goals is getting a WebM (or maybe h.264) stream output from OpenCV.
+As I mentioned earlier, one of our top future goals is getting a WebM (or maybe h.264) stream output from OpenCV (NOTE).
 However, we have so much more planned.
 Imagine being able to track a fish, or map underwater environments in 3D, or coordinate multiple ROV's using vision, or whatever you can imagine!
 Please fork & play.
 We'd love to see what you create.

+UPDATE:  we're sticking with a JPEG stream for the foreseeable future.

 License
 -------